splunk/public-o11y-docs/apm/apm-data-links/apm-create-data-links.rst

 Link databases and inferred services to Infrastructure Monitoring dashboards
 ===============================================================================

-Create a global data link specifically for a single inferred service to associate a dashboard with the inferred service as the top-ranked dashboard.
-The top-ranked dashboard is the :strong:`View Dashboard` option in the :strong:`Monitoring` tab when you view a service from the service list or service map.
-Triggers for global data links for dashboards that use wildcards (:strong:`*`) for service names can't be top-ranked dashboards for inferred services.
+Create a global data link specifically for a single inferred service to associate a navigator or dashboard with the inferred service as the top-ranked navigator or dashboard.
+The top-ranked entity is the :strong:`View Navigator/View Dashboard` option in the :strong:`Monitoring` tab when you view a service from the service list or service map.

+Triggers for global data links for navigators or dashboards that use wildcards (:strong:`*`) for service names can't be top-ranked navigators or dashboards for inferred services.

-For example, a dashboard associated with a global data link that contains a :strong:`Show On` value of ``sf_service:*`` can't be a top-ranked dashboard for an inferred service.
-To create a global data link that acts as a default dashboard for an inferred service from the :strong:`Monitoring` tab, the :strong:`Show On` value must include the name of the inferred service.
-For instance, if you are creating a global data link for a default dashboard for the inferred service ``mydb``, the :strong:`Show On` value must be ``sf_service:mydb``.
+For example, a navigator or dashboard associated with a global data link that contains a :strong:`Show On` value of ``sf_service:*`` can't be a top-ranked navigator or dashboard for an inferred service.
+To create a global data link that acts as a default navigator or dashboard for an inferred service from the :strong:`Monitoring` tab, the :strong:`Show On` value must include the name of the inferred service.
+For example, if you are creating a global data link for a default navigator or dashboard for the inferred service ``mydb``, the :strong:`Show On` value must be ``sf_service:mydb``.